What are surfer's knots?

 The doctors note that the "hand impregnated by sand to rough it up" made the condition even worse and that "full wetsuits and booties didn't come into widespread use until the late 1960s."

-Interestingly, at a certain moment in time, the surfer's knots were something to show off and the greeting card of an accomplished surfer - the biggest the knots, the better the surfer.
+Interestingly, at a certain moment in time, the surfer's knots were something to show off and the greeting card of an accomplished surfer - the bigger the knots, the better the surfer.

 Ron Stoner, one of the greatest surf photographers of the 1960s, was one of the first to capture this odd condition through his lens.